buildwithparia/runway-forecast/Readme.md

 # 🧵 Runway Forecast

-okay so...
-I tried to predict fashion trends using Python and it kinda worked?? 💅
+One of the most fun experiment during my machine learning journey...sewing fashion and technology 🪡

 ---
 ## ❓ what is this?

 this started as me wondering:
 > *“what if I could predict what’s gonna be trendy next season?”*

-so I made a mini dataset of fashion items over the past few years (fake-ish but based on real vibes), then trained a machine learning model to predict which ones might blow up in **Fall/Winter 2025**.
+This project predict trend scores for fashion pieces based on their popularity, social buzz and aesthetic elements like fabric, color and category.
+It includes:
+- A handmade dataset of +180 fashion items across 4 seasons
+- A linear regression model trained to learn the ~vibe score~
+- A fun prediction for upcoming FW2025 fashion trends

-it's not perfect but I'm proud of it.
+It's not perfect but I'm proud of it. ✨
-it's ✨aesthetic meets data science✨.
+I'm here to learn and grow not to always be perfect.

 ---

 ## ❓ what’s in the project

-- `runway_trends.py` → script to generate my fashion trend dataset (completely made up lol)
+- `runway_trends.py` → generates the fashion dataset (my fake Vouge universe💫)
 - `runway_trends.csv` → the dataset with items, colors, fabrics, popularity, buzz, etc.
-- `preprocess_and_train.py` → trained a linear regression model. kinda works shockingly well??
+- `preprocess_and_train.py` → trains & evaluates the model on trend data
-- `predict_fw25.py` → gives me a ranked list of what might trend in FW25 🧥🧶
+- `predict_fw25.py` → predicts trend scores for totally new FW25 items 🧥🧶

 ---

 ## 💻 how it works

-- each item has:
-  - season (`SS21` to `SS25`)
-  - trend item (like “Velvet Cape” or “Metallic Puffer”)
-  - category, color, fabric
-  - past popularity score (randomized-ish)
-  - social media buzz (randomly generated between 20 and 100)
-  - and a made-up trend score

-- I used one-hot encoding for the categorical stuff
-- combined with numerical features (`Previous Popularity`, `Social Buzz`)
+Each item has some features:
+ 👗	Season : from spring/summer 2021 until spring/summer 2025
+ 👔	Trend item : like “maxi skirt” or “platform boots” 🧥	Category : like “bottom” or “accessory”
+ 👚	Color : like “navy” or “blush”
+ 👖	Fabric : like “denim” or “satin”
+ 👟	Previous popularity : it’s a random number between 3.5 to 9.5 , it’s a score that reflects how popular or wearable a fashion item already is based on past seasons, general style trends or its reputation
+ 👜	Social buzz : randomly generated between 20 and 100 , it represents how much people are talking about a fashion item like on IG and pinterest
+ 🧢	Trend score : this number calculated using a custom formula based on previous popularity, social buzz and a bit of chaos to make it feel more real like this:
+                   Trend Score = (Popularity × 0.55) + (Buzz × 0.045) + Chaos (±0.5)

+I used one-hot encoding, it’s the best option compare to the label encoding or other types of encoding because I deal with numbers in this project not words.
-- trained a linear regression model using `scikit-learn`
+And trained a linear regression model because it can work very well with numeral and one-hot features.
-- model got like 0.28 MAE and 0.95 R² so... not bad?? 🤷‍♀️
+The model works very well and got these metrics:
+🧷	Mean Absolute Error = 0.27
+🧷	R2 = 0.96
+The model can’t read minds but I think it works good🤷🏻

 ---